 Here’s How to Shoot Portraits With a Black Background

-Traditionally, many of your shoots may use white backgrounds or even colored backdrops, knowing how to create a black background in any location is a useful skill to add to your repertoire.
+Traditionally, many of your shoots may use white backgrounds or even colored backdrops.
+But knowing how to create a black background in any location is a useful skill to add to your repertoire.
 It can add drama to a portrait, as well as highlight the subject in a complementary fashion.

 Know your dynamic range